dannypsnl/write-a-programming-language/README.md

-# Make your own programming language(or why we better don't do that)
+# Write you a programming language

 An overview